vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0014/README.md

 When a security researcher finds a vulnerability it often draws the attention of other security researchers, who bring different perspectives and experience to the research.
 VMware recognizes that additional patches are inconvenient for IT staff, but we balance that concern with a commitment to transparency, keeping our customers informed and ahead of potential attacks.

-### I have extended support on one or more of the aﬀected products.
+### I have extended support on one or more of the affected products.
 How can I get a patch for this?

 Please follow the extended support process to request patches and other information.